Guide

 What this changes for the business

-If you do this analysis for the first time, three things tend to fall out:
+If you do this analysis for the first time, three things tend to emerge:

-- Some customers move to the firing list.
-Not literally — usually they move to renegotiation or restructuring.
-Customers who consume more AI than they pay for are running an arbitrage on you, and once you can name them, you can fix them.
+- Some customers move to renegotiation.
+Customers consuming more AI than they pay for are running an arbitrage on you.
+Once you can name them, you can fix them.

 - Some features move to deprecation.
-Features with negative contribution margin and small revenue contribution are net costs.
-Killing them or hiding them behind a paywall is a margin lift.
+Features with negative contribution margin and small revenue are net costs.
+Hiding them behind a paywall is a margin lift.

 - Pricing strategy changes.
-Once you understand cost-per-customer, you can build pricing tiers that align with cost.
-Most AI-native companies arrive at some form of usage-based or hybrid pricing inside 18 months of doing this analysis seriously.
+Once you understand cost-per-customer, you can build tiers that align with cost.
+Most AI-native companies arrive at some form of usage-based or hybrid pricing within 18 months of doing this analysis seriously.

-The framework is not theoretical.
 Every AI-native company that has scaled past $20M ARR has had to confront these numbers.
-The teams that confronted them early and built the muscle preserved their margins.
-The teams that delayed are now reverse-engineering the data from logs and trying to reprice contracts mid-flight, which is much harder.
+The teams that did it early preserved their margins.
+The teams that delayed are now reverse-engineering data from logs and trying to reprice contracts mid-flight.

 A closing note for finance leaders

-If you are reading this in a finance role at an AI-native company that has not done this analysis, the practical first step is small: pick your top 20 customers by ARR, get the AI cost attributable to them for the last full month, and compute contribution margin for each.
-The exercise will take a week if your data is reasonable and a month if it is not.
-Either way, the picture you get back will reshape how you think about the business.
+If your company has not done this analysis, the practical first step is small: pick your top 20 customers by ARR, get the AI cost attributable to them for the last full month, and compute contribution margin for each.
+The exercise takes a week if your data is clean and a month if it is not.
+Either way, the picture reshapes how you think about the business.